How to land an entry-level data scientist job?

 (In addition, we've included some extra resources to help you prepare for a successful entry-level data scientist job.)

 Of course, all the information is based on empirical research, statements by employers in data science...
 And a dash of our personal experience.
+If you re up for learning the brass tracks of ta science, you could watch our course Introduction to Data and Data Science.

 Let’s begin, shall we?